libprima/prima/README_mat.txt

 PDFO can be installed by the setup.m script in the following way.

 1.1.
 Decompress the source code package of PDFO if you have not done so.
 You will obtain a folder containing setup.m.
-Place this folder to the location where you want PDFO to be installed.
+Place this folder at the location where you want PDFO to be installed.

 1.2.
 In MATLAB, change your directory to the above-mentioned folder, and